lmdixon23/my_dev_projects/README.md

      Every project ships tests, smoke pipelines, and honest limitations."
 -->

-A working portfolio of production-shaped projects across AI engineering, machine learning, blockchain protocols, data engineering, network security, and business intelligence.
+A working portfolio of production-shaped projects across AI engineering, machine learning, blockchain protocols, data engineering, and network security.
 Every project here has a working build, a real test suite or smoke pipeline, and an honest README that distinguishes what's implemented from what's aspirational.

 ## Start here (30-second tour)